huggingface/datasets/docs/source/index.rst

 Contents
 ---------------------------------

-The documentation is organized in five parts:
+The documentation is organized in six parts:

 - **GET STARTED** contains a quick tour and the installation instructions.
 - **USING DATASETS** contains general tutorials on how to use and contribute to the datasets in the library.
 - **USING METRICS** contains general tutorials on how to use and contribute to the metrics in the library.
+- **ADDING NEW DATASETS/METRICS** explains how to create your own dataset or metric loading script.
 - **ADVANCED GUIDES** contains more advanced guides that are more specific to a part of the library.
 - **PACKAGE REFERENCE** contains the documentation of each public class and function.